PrimalMyst/Books/README.md

 - **� Crafting & Economy**: League-based economies with temporal essence crafting systems

 #### **Setting**
-The game world spans **multiple timeline zones** accessible through the **Nexus Observatory** - a hub for Chronarch operations.
-Each league introduces new zones and rebalances existing ones:
+The game world centers around **Yggdrasil**, the cosmic World Tree whose roots, trunk, and branches span multiple realms of existence.
+The temporal mists that flow between its levels create natural barriers and pathways:

-- **The Nexus Observatory**: Central hub for league mechanics, vendors, and social features
+- **The Root Nexus**: Central hub carved into Yggdrasil's mighty roots, home to Chronarch sanctuaries and guilds
-- **Crystal Desert of Echoes**: Open-world zone with dynamic temporal storms and hidden vaults
+- **Midgard Groves**: Familiar forests and meadows where new Chronarchs learn their abilities
-- **Floating Isle of Kairos**: Aerial combat zones with platforming and puzzle elements
+- **Jotun Wastes**: Harsh realm of giants where temporal storms test experienced explorers
-- **Shattered Timeline**: High-level endgame zone where causality breaks down
+- **Alfheim Canopies**: Ethereal tree-cities suspended in Yggdrasil's upper branches
-- **Temporal Rifts**: Procedurally generated maps scaling in difficulty (Atlas-style endgame)
+- **Mist Expeditions**: Instanced journeys into dangerous, mist-shrouded areas of the World Tree
-- **League Zones**: Unique areas that change with each seasonal league mechanic
+- **The Crown Ascension**: Endgame content scaling toward Yggdrasil's mysterious peak

 #### **Themes**
-- **Temporal mastery** through skill and practice rather than predetermined fate
+- **Connection to nature** through the World Tree and its mystical ecosystems
-- **Cooperative strategy** in manipulating timeline mechanics
+- **Cyclical renewal** as natural as the changing seasons and tree growth
-- **Endless progression** with each league bringing new challenges and builds
+- **Hidden knowledge** veiled within the temporal mists
-- **Player agency** in shaping the meta and discovering optimal strategies
+- **Cooperative exploration** of mysterious and dangerous realms
-- **Community-driven** economy and competitive elements
+- **Balance between order and chaos** in maintaining Yggdrasil's health

 #### **Gameplay Overview**
-Players create Chronarchs with distinct **temporal abilities** and **weapon specializations**.
+Players create Chronarchs with distinct **mystical specializations** and **runic weapon affinities**.
 Core gameplay loop includes:

-- **🎯 Mission-Based Progression**: Complete temporal anomaly missions solo or with friends
+- **🎯 Expedition-Based Progression**: Explore mist-veiled branches of Yggdrasil with friends
-- **⚡ Ability Mastery**: Unlock and upgrade temporal powers through active use and passive skill trees
+- **⚡ Mystical Arts Mastery**: Develop temporal abilities and commune with World Tree spirits
-- **🛡️ Gear Acquisition**: Collect and craft temporal weapons, armor, and artifacts with complex mod systems
+- **🛡️ Runic Equipment**: Collect and enchant Norse-inspired gear with temporal essence
-- **🔄 League Participation**: Engage with seasonal mechanics that refresh every 3-4 months
+- **🔄 Cycle Participation**: Engage with seasonal mysteries that emerge every 3-4 months
-- **🗺️ Endgame Atlas**: Map-based endgame with increasing difficulty and exclusive rewards
+- **🗺️ Crown Ascension**: Climb higher into Yggdrasil through increasingly mystical challenges
-- **🏆 Competitive Events**: Timed league events and races for unique rewards and recognition
+- **🏆 Seasonal Events**: Participate in world-tree celebrations and competitions
-- **🤖 Warframe-Style Movement**: Fast traversal with temporal dashes, wall-running, and time-sliding
+- **🌿 Organic Movement**: Fluid traversal through branches, roots, and mist-bridges
-- **📊 Character Builds**: Theorycrafting with hundreds of passive nodes and temporal essence combinations
+- **📊 Character Growth**: Theorycrafting with Norse mythology-inspired skill trees and rune combinations

 #### **Game Design Philosophy**
 ChronoMyst draws mechanical inspiration from three pillars: